The Most Important Supply You Will Own…

-IMPORTANT INFO: Watercolor paper is very different from other types of paper – such as drawing or Bristol paper.
+IMPORTANT INFO: Watercolor paper is very different from other paper types – such as drawing or Bristol paper.
 Why because watercolor paper should be designed to absorb your paints into the fibers of your paper.
-So logically it makes sense – we would want a material that is good at absorbing – right?
+So logically, it makes sense – we would want a material that is good at absorbing – right?
 Well, truth be told, most cheaper watercolor papers are actually made with a material called wood pulp or a combination of both cotton and wood pulp.
-This is how manufactures keep the price low – but the painting experience on these papers isn’t very pleasant.
-The best type of watercolor material to paint on is 100% cotton – which is great for absorbing water as well as your paint mixtures.
+This is how manufacturers keep the price low – but the painting experience on these papers isn’t enjoyable.
+The best type of watercolor material to paint on is 100% cotton – which is great for absorbing water and your paint mixtures.

 PAPER TEXTURE (COLD, HOT, SOFT, & ROUGH)

 IMPORTANT INFO: The next deciding factor when choosing paper is its texture – also known as the tooth of the paper.
 There are actually 4 types of paper texture – Cold Press, Hot Press, Soft Press, and Rough.
-Rough is the most absorbent but also most bunny of all the watercolor papers.
-Cold Press is the most popular type of texture among watercolor artist since it is very absorbent but only slightly bumpy when compared to rough paper.
+Rough is the most absorbent but also the bumpiest of all the papers.
+Cold Press is the most popular type of texture among watercolor artists since it is very absorbent but only slightly bumpy compared to rough paper.
 Hot Press paper is the opposite extreme – or very smooth to the touch.
 It is great for inking – since there are no bumps or grooves to hinder the pen’s nub but is considered the least absorbent of all the papers.
-And finally, soft press paper is an “in between” paper texture of Hot and Cold – basically meaning it has some texture allowing for absorption but fairly smooth when compared to Cold Press paper.
-Soft Press paper is personally my favorite but if you are an absolute newbie to watercolor Cold Press is your best option.
+And finally, soft press paper is an “in-between” paper texture of Hot and Cold – basically means it has some texture allowing for absorption but fairly smooth compared to Cold Press paper.
+Soft Press paper is my favorite, but if you are an absolute newbie to watercolor, Cold Press is your best option.

-IMPORTANT INFO: After choosing which texture to use – we next have to discuss paper weight.
-Watercolor paper weight comes in a variety of sizes ranging from 90 lb all the way up to 500 lb.
+IMPORTANT INFO: After choosing which texture to use – we next have to discuss paperweight.
+Paperweight comes in various sizes ranging from 90 lb all the way up to 500 lb.
 The three most common are 90lb/190gsm, 140lb/300gsm, and 300 lb/640gsm.
-As you probably guessed the higher the weight the more durable and sturdy the paper – meaning the more abuse it can take.
+As you probably guessed, the higher the weight, the more durable and sturdy the paper – meaning the more abuse it can take.

 IN MY OPINION – stay clear of anything lower than 140 lbs.
 It’s just not worth your time.
-140 lb weight is best for beginners – since it gives you a feel of what good watercolor paper works like without totally breaking your bank account.
-My preferred paper weight is 300lb weight for full/commissioned illustrations – but 140lb weight for exploration and personal work.
+140 lb weight is best for beginners – since it gives you a feel of what good paper works like without totally breaking your bank account.
+My preferred paperweight is 300lb weight for full/commissioned illustrations – but 140lb weight for exploration and personal work.

 PAPER PACKAGING (STRETCHED VS. LOOSE)

-IMPORTANT INFO: Another important factor when choosing your watercolor paper is packaging.
-There are many different packaging options for watercolorists – depending on what suites your needs best.
+IMPORTANT INFO: Another important factor when choosing your paper is the packaging.
+There are many different packaging options for watercolorists – depending on what suits your needs best.
 Watercolor journals are great for on the go exploration.
 They can also be fairly inexpensive and tend to be bound on one side.
 Pads are the next option and are also typically bound on only one side – but differ from journals in that their pages can easily be torn out.
-Blocks are paper bundles that are bound with adhesive on all four side – thus pre-stretching your paper (or preventing it from buckling as your paint).
+Blocks are paper bundles that are bound with adhesive on all four sides – thus pre-stretching your paper (or preventing it from buckling as your paint).
 These can be fairly expensive but are nice if you want to skip the stretching paper step.
 The last two paper options are sheets and rolls.
-These are typically used by professional artist to keep cost down – yet purchase higher quality and weighted papers.
+A professional artist typically uses these to keep costs down – yet purchase higher quality and weighted papers.
 They also come in larger sizes – giving the artist the option to paint bigger than the other packaging options.